MarkDuisters/SeedPlanter/README.md

 - **Flexible Usage**: While intended for trees and foliage, it works with **any** prefab.
 - **Customizable Spawning**: The populator/planter takes `SeedObjectData` settings into account when distributing objects.

-## Installation
+## Installation and Usage

 1. Download or clone this repository.
-2. Import the script into your Unity project.
+2. Import the SeedPlanter folder into your Unity project.
 3. Create a `SeedObjectData` file (`Create -> ScriptableObjects`).
 4. Assign your desired prefab and adjust settings.
 5. Use the populator to generate objects in your scene.

-## Usage

-1. Open Unity and navigate to the ScriptableObjects menu.
-2. Create a new `SeedObjectData` file.
-3. Set a prefab and modify its settings.
-4. Use the populator tool to spawn objects based on the configured settings.

 ## Notes

 - This tool **does not modify terrain data**, it only spawns GameObjects.
 - Works best for **natural elements** like trees, grass, and rocks but supports any prefab.
 - Adjust settings carefully to optimize performance, especially for large object counts.
+Use mesh instancing of materials where applicable.

 ## License